xingbaizhou/Automated-algorithmic-trading-system/README.md

 (2)A web crawler, pulled textual data (daily news of the company) from eastmoney.com .
 (3)A report generator, generate the finalized result into an excel xlsx file.

+3.update_news:
+Data crawler which pull textual data of daily news from sina.com